 Beneficial bacteria, called probiotics, can help keep the urinary tract healthy and free from harmful bacteria.

-In particular, probiotics in the Lactobacillus group may help treat and prevent UTIs, according to some 2017 research.
+In particular, probiotics in the Lactobacillus group may help treat and prevent UTIs, according to some older 2017 research.
 They may do this by:

 - preventing harmful bacteria from attaching to urinary tract cells